simonesilvestroni/m2m-website/_posts/2020-10-21-leaving-the-uk.md

   - 'italy'
   - 'personal'
   - 'uk'
-description: "I spent the last month and a half leaving the UK, followed by two lingering monsters: a global pandemic and a massive feeling of betrayal."
+summary: "I spent the last month and a half leaving the UK, followed by two lingering monsters: a global pandemic and a massive feeling of betrayal."
 ---
 ## Brexit